 - Empathize: Help your child understand their own feelings by offering an empathetic response, “It seems unfair that we have to go already” or “I know it’s hard to leave when you’re having such a fun time!”
 You do not have to agree with the feeling, it simply means that you are willing to relate to their experience.

 - Check the Time: Some kids are affected by low blood sugar, hunger or thirst.
 Others are very sensitive to environmental stimulation or not getting enough sleep.
 Has it been awhile since your child ate?
 Could they use a sip of water?
 Or a break from a loud environment?
 Offer it in a non-threatening way, “I’m going to have a cracker, would you like one too?”

 - Slow It Down: It’s easy to get pulled away with the “runaway train” of angry, frustrated words and emotions.
 Instead of jumping on board and responding to every criticism or complaint your child throws at you, try to put on the brakes, “Whoa!
 That’s a lot of info.
 I’d like to listen, but you’re talking too fast.
 Let’s calm down so I can understand what you’re trying to say.”

 - Connect: If your child is misbehaving, the last thing on your mind is cuddling.
 However, for many kids, connection is exactly what they need!
 If you are able to look past the behavior and ignore all of the big feelings and overwhelming emotion, you will be able to see that your child is hurting and needs support.
 Sometimes, a hug is better than any verbal response.

 Do the Teaching Later

-It means that you are waiting for your brain, and your child’s brain, is able to receive information and move on without being rude, angry or disrespectful.
+It means that you are waiting for your brain, and your child’s brain, to get back to calm.